 2. Improving Daily Habits

-After setting a very clear intention, my next step was to take a good look at my daily habits.
+After setting a very clear intention to find inexpensive ways to lose weight, my next step was to take a good look at my daily habits.
 I removed habits that didn’t support my goals, and I replaced them with more productive ones.

 In other words, I stopped coming home from work to a glass of wine, bowl of buttery popcorn and Friends marathon.
 I started coming home to a nice, long walk with the dog & some lemon water.